simpeg-research/gwb-dc-inversions/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/simpeg-research/gwb-dc-inversions/master?filepath=notebooks%2Findex.ipynb)

 ### locally

+#### Step 1: Install Anaconda
 To run the notebooks locally, you will need to have python installed, preferably through [anaconda](https://www.anaconda.com/download/).
 Please download Python 3.7 or greater.

+#### Step 2: Download the apps
+Once you have downloaded and installed anaconda, you can then download this repository through: https://github.com/simpeg-research/gwb-dc-inversions/archive/master.zip, and the unzip the directory somewhere convienent (e.g. your desktop).

+**Aside**

-Once you have downloaded and installed anaconda, you can then download this repository through: https://github.com/simpeg-research/gwb-dc-inversions/archive/master.zip, and the unzip the directory somewhere convienent, or if you are familiar with `git`, you can clone this repository; from a command line (if you are on windows, please use the anaconda terminal that came with the installation) run
+If you are familiar with `git`, you can clone this repository; from a command line (if you are on windows, please use the anaconda terminal that came with the installation) run

 ```
 git clone https://github.com/simpeg-research/gwb-dc-inversions.git
 ```

-Then `cd` into the `gwb-dc` directory:
+#### Step 3: Install Dependencies

+Open the anaconda prompt (if on windows) or a terminal otherwise.

+Then `cd` into the `gwb-dc` directory.
+Note that you will need to replace `[path]` with the path to where you downloaded the apps to.
+You can find this by opening up a file-browser where you unzipped the directory and copying that path:

 ```
-cd gwb-dc-inversions
+cd [path]/gwb-dc-inversions
 ```

 To setup your software environment, please use conda forge and install SimPEG: